AlbertLuca/Leetcode-Solutions/Arrays and Hashing/notes.md

 Summary of Parameters
 reverse: If True, the list elements are sorted as if each comparison were reversed (descending order).
 key: A function that serves as a key for the sort comparison.

+# Character Counting with Counter:

+Counter from the collections module creates a dictionary where keys are characters and values are their counts in the string.
+For example, Counter("anagram") will return {'a': 3, 'n': 1, 'g': 1, 'r': 1, 'm': 1}.
+Length Check:

+If the lengths of the two strings differ, they can't be anagrams, so we immediately return False.
+Comparison of Counts:

+The function returns True if the character counts match for both strings, indicating that the strings are anagrams.